TINF21CS1/TicTacToeKojote/README.md

 # TicTacToeKojote

 This is a simple TicTacToe game written in Python.
-IT can be played by two players in a GUI.
-However, it only works on Windows.
+It can be played by two players in a GUI.
+However, it works best on Windows.
+Bugs may occur on other operating systems.

 ## Installation
 - Install Python 3.11 or higher from [python.org](https://www.python.org/downloads/)